DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Although she fell to her knees, the knight gritted her teeth to keep her consciousness.

 "Foreign gods hero uses magic as source of power.
-And it makes this spirit garment the counter measure against angels." _TL Note:_ I simplified second sentence a bit `それを法具によって発動している以上、この霊装が天使への反撃手段になる` Might need re-work
+As long as you're using a magic tool, this spirit garment makes for the best counter measure against angels."

 Since this equipment belongs to foreign gods, angels took no measures against it.
 Originally it was impossible to think of angels and elves fighting against each other.